DefinitionThis section has been translated automatically.

 Undesirable effectsThis section has been translated automatically.

-Laurel oil contains numerous sesquiterpene lactones, including the allergologically important dehydrocostus lactone, costunolide, ermanthine and laurenobiolide.
+Laurel oil contains numerous sesquiterpene lactones, including the allergologically significant dehydrocostus lactone, costunolide, eremanthin and laurenobiolide.

-Sensitizing potency: Medium strength.
-Frequency of sensitization: Occasional.
-Contact dermatitis was already described at the beginning of the 20th century.
-They frequently occurred when laurel oil was still used as a finish for hat and headbands.
+Sensitization potency: Moderate.
+Sensitization frequency: Occasional.
+Contact dermatitis was described as early as the beginning of the 20th century.
+They occurred frequently when laurel oil was still used as a finish for hat and headbands, see under hatband dermatitis.

-Occasionally erythema exsudativum multiforme-like contact allergies have also been described.
+Erythema exsudativum multiforme-like contact allergies have also been described in isolated cases.

 Clinical pictureThis section has been translated automatically.